willdurand/willdurand.github.io/_posts/2013-12-31-numbers-gifts-money.markdown

 get paid twice for the Open Source work I am doing.
 I am not sponsored by anyone, and over the last **3** years, I never asked for money.

+Next year, I will probably continue my Open Source stuff, and I will try to learn as much as I can.
+I have new ideas to improve REST things in PHP/Symfony, but I would also love to expand my knowledge with new languages.

 I wish you a Happy New Year, and all the best for next year!
 See you next year!
 Thank you &hearts;